khanwahid1995/Forum/Readme.md

 5. http://localhost:8080/forum/get-cached-question-replies/1

-	Output :  save as Api 4 but response time will be less as whole json is save in memeory
+	Output :  same as Api 4 but response time will be less as whole json is save in memory